textpattern/textpattern.github.io/tags/if_variable.md

 category: tags
 published: true
 title: "If variable"
-Description: The if_variable tag tests the existence and/or value of a global variable set with the variable tag.
+description: The if_variable tag tests the existence and/or value of a global variable set with the variable tag.
 tags:
   - Conditional tags
   - Programmer tags